ArcherDotBuild/FrontEnd-Web-Dev-Bootcamp/day-06/README.md

 Sticky:

 Acts like a relative element until it reaches a specified scroll point, then "sticks" in place like a fixed element while staying within its container.

+#### 8. z-index

+The z-index controls the stacking order of positioned elements on a webpage.
+Higher values appear above lower ones.
+It only works on elements with position properties like relative, absolute, or fixed.